Wondering what a membrane sweep is, and whether it will hurt? We've got all your questions answered in this ultimate guide with expert insights.

 When would I need a membrane sweep?

-Your midwife may suggest a membrane sweep once you’re more than 40 weeks pregnant.
-If you’re a first-time mum you may discuss a sweep at your 38-week, 40-week, and 41-week antenatal appointment.
+Your midwife may suggest a membrane sweep once you're more than 40 weeks pregnant (opens in new tab).
+If you're a first-time mum you may discuss a sweep at your 38-week, 40-week, and 41-week antenatal appointment.

 If you're not a first-time mum, you'll be offered a sweep at 41 weeks.
 Sweeps are one option before the midwife discusses inducing your labour through hormonal medication such as pitocin or prostaglandin.
 However it's important to remember that any such medication is also optional.
 Induced labour can be more painful than a labour that begins of its own accord, because the body receives a relatively swift dose of hormones rather than a gradual increase naturally.
 Some mums find induction labours are more intense and painful.
 You may also receive two or three sweeps before labour starts or a hormonal induction is suggested.

-Remember, you can ask for a sweep, but you can also say no if you’d rather wait.
-If you do decide to wait, the midwives may want to keep an eye on your progress and the baby’s health – but your main priority should be relaxing and not worrying about the fallacy of due dates.
+Remember, you can ask for a sweep, but you can also say no if you'd rather wait.
+If you do decide to wait, the midwives may want to keep an eye on your progress and the baby's health - but your main priority should be relaxing and not worrying about the fallacy of due dates (opens in new tab).

 Are membrane sweeps compulsory?